The Benefits of Epsom Salt Baths for Muscle Recovery

 1. Magnesium Absorption May Reduce Muscle Soreness

 Though scientific debate exists about how much magnesium is actually absorbed through the skin, many athletes and physical therapists report noticeable reductions in delayed onset muscle soreness (DOMS) after regular Epsom salt soaks.
-Magnesium helps regulate calcium levels in muscle cells, preventing excessive contraction and promoting relaxation—key for easing tight, sore fibers.
+By helping to regulate calcium levels in muscle cells, magnesium prevents excessive contraction and promotes relaxation, which is key for easing tight, sore fibers after a heavy leg day or a long run.

 2. Reduces Inflammation and Swelling